RedisGears/RedisGears/docs/docs/concepts/Cluster_Support.md

 });
 ```

 `redis.registerClusterFunction` is passed the remote function name, which will be used later to call the remote function, and the remote function code.
 The remote function must be a Coroutine (async function) and it is executed in the background on the remote shard.
-For more information about async function, please refer to [Sync and Async Run](/docs/interact/programmability/triggers-and-functions/concepts/sync_async/) page.
+For more information about async function, please refer to [sync and async](/docs/interact/programmability/triggers-and-functions/concepts/sync_async/) page.

 We have couple of options for calling a remote function.
 These options are exposed through the async client that is given to a Coroutine: